Corporate Culture Integration Workshop

 - Carry out the workshops in company/country 1 and company/country 2 respectively.
-There will be 2 instructors/coaches on each workshop where at least 1 will be fluent in the native language of the country where the workshop is being held.
+There will be 2 instructors/coaches at each workshop and at least 1 will be fluent in the native language of the country where the workshop is being held.

-- Asses the results of the workshops and work with the program sponsor on identifying and prioritising the issues we have to work within the 3rd workshop
+- Assess the results of the workshops and work with the program sponsor on identifying and prioritising the issues we have to work on within the 3rd workshop

 - Carry out the 3rd workshop where all parties participate.
-At this point, both parties have a higher cultural intelligence so we can work with eliminating misunderstandings in communications, reconciliation of the prioritised issues, define quick wins, a game plan and success criteria’s.
+At this point, both parties have a higher cultural intelligence so we can work with eliminating misunderstandings in communications, reconciliation of the prioritised issues, defining quick wins, a game plan and success criteria.

 The Cultural Integration workshops